A Merry Mirthworm Christmas: A Merry Mirthworm Christmas

-Burt Worm has just moved into the town of Wormingham.
+Bert Worm has just moved into the town of Wormingham.
 Excited for the Christmas season he is invited by his neighbor, Crystal Crawler, to assist in decorating the Town Hall.
 Due to his clumsiness, chaos is caused in the Town Hall, and holiday decorations are knocked over and broken.
-Burt is then asked by chairworm Wormaline Wiggler to leave immediately, which he does.
+Bert is then asked by chairworm Wormaline Wiggler to leave immediately, which he does.

-Burt proceeds to sing a song about how he is so lonely, and just wanted to make some friends.
-He writes a note, but just before he leaves, Crystal appears at his door telling him to come to the party.
-Burt refuses because what he did this morning and tells Crystal to head to the party without him.
-Crystal then leaves to the party to find out who asked Burt to not come, but after Crystal leaves, Burt leaves the house.
-At the party, Crystal tells everyone about how hard he tried to fit in, and tells that Christmas is for everyone and she says that Burt deserves another chance.
-The Mayor shows up shortly after, and is unhappy with Wormaline for asking Burt to leave, stating that Christmas is for everyone, the mayor threatens to remove Wormaline from her position as chairworm.
-The Mirthworms then rush to Burt's house only to realize that Burt has run away.
-Refusing to not give up, Wilbur Diggs starts up search parties to find Burt.
+Bert proceeds to sing a song about how he is so lonely, and just wanted to make some friends.
+He writes a note, but just before he leaves, Crystal appears at his door inviting him to come to the party.
+Bert refuses because of what he had done that morning and tells Crystal to head to the party without him.
+Crystal then leaves to the party to find out who asked Bert to not come, but after she leaves, Bert leaves the house.
+At the party, Crystal tells everyone about how hard he tried to fit in, and says that Christmas is for everyone and she says that Bert deserves another chance.
+The Mayor shows up shortly after, and is unhappy with Wormaline for asking Bert to leave, stating that Christmas is for everyone, the mayor threatens to remove Wormaline from her position as chairworm.
+The Mirthworms then rush to Bert's house only to realize that Bert has run away.
+Refusing to give up, Wilbur Diggs starts up search parties to find Bert.

 The search proceeds, but the weather gets so bad that the Mirthworms have no choice but to return to Wormingham.
-Upon arrival at Town Hall many of the Mirthworms express how sad they are that Burt has left, stating that they really liked him.
-Crystal is incredibly sad, because she said that Burt is her friend and her friend was the best thing he could be.
-As the Mirthworms are moping about, Burt wakes up near the tree asking why they are so sad, they state that it is because they fear the worst for Burt (not realizing that it was he who asked them).
-When they realize that Burt is there, they are surprised and happy.
-Burt explains that it got so cold that he decided to come back to the Town Hall and fell asleep.
+Upon arrival at Town Hall many of the Mirthworms express how sad they are that Bert has left, stating that they really liked him.
+Crystal is incredibly sad, because she said that Bert is her friend and him being her friend was the best thing he could be.
+As the Mirthworms are moping about, Bert wakes up near the tree asking why they are so sad, they state that it is because they fear the worst for Bert (not realizing that it was he who asked them).
+When they realize that Bert is there, they are surprised and happy.
+Bert explains that it got so cold that he decided to come back to the Town Hall and fell asleep.

-Under pressure from the mayor Wormaline apologizes to Burt for asking him to leave.
-Despite all of this, the Mayor still removes her from chairworm position, and instead gives her a different Christmas gift: giving Burt a second chance.
-Then Crystal announces how Burt can contribute to the Christmas celebration, he has an excellent singing voice.
-Burt proceeds to sing "Deck the Halls", and "I Wish You a Merry Christmas" (a modified version of "We Wish You a Merry Christmas").
+Under pressure from the mayor Wormaline apologizes to Bert for asking him to leave.
+Despite all of this, the Mayor still removes her from chairworm position, and instead gives her a different Christmas gift: giving Bert a second chance.
+Then Crystal tells Bert that he can contribute to the Christmas celebrations with his singing.
+Bert proceeds to sing "Deck the Halls", and "I Wish You a Merry Christmas" (a modified version of "We Wish You a Merry Christmas").